 Visit Isabella Stewart Gardner Museum & Museum of Fine Arts

-ISGM, also known as Fenway Court, displays many types of art pieces from their ‘Art Collection of World Importance’ such as tapestries, paintings, sculpture and decorative arts.
+ISGM, also known as Fenway Court, displays many types of art pieces from their ‘Art Collection of World Importance’ such as tapestries, paintings, sculpture, and decorative arts.
 Wear Boston Red Sox memorabilia to get discounted admittance!

 Experience the North End

 A great place for a walking tour, this part of town is cute and authentic!
-Take in the historical sites, cobble-stoned streets and yummy food in little Italy.
+Take in the historical sites, cobble-stoned streets, and yummy food in little Italy.

 Stroll Boston Commons & Boston Public Garden

-Duck Boat Tours Take a ride around the cities shoreline in an authentic World War II vehicle.
+Duck Boat Tours Take a ride around the city shoreline in an authentic World War II vehicle.
 Experienced ConDUCKtors who will inform you about the relevant facts will guide these duck mobiles and sights as you glide by Boston’s many attractions.

 Boston Convention and Exhibition Center There is always some event, festival or exhibition scheduled here, any tourist visiting Boston in an RV rental will never get bored as they see the many sites and exhibits offered there.

-Stata Center This new center built onto the side of Building 20 in MIT, is already becoming a much talked about piece of work.
+Stata Center This new center built onto the side of Building 20 at MIT, is already becoming a much talked about piece of work.
 Designed by architect Frank Gehry, a Pritzker prize winner, the Stata Center is a work of art in innovative construction.